Daniel Ritzenthaler

 Improvements resolved within one series page.

 Each interface needs to be designed with the past in mind.
 Where did they come from?
-They also need to be designed with the future in mind.
+They need to be designed with the future in mind.
 Where are they going next?
-So with each interface being designed, there are potentially multiple interfaces influencing and constraining the design.
+With each interface being designed, there are potentially multiple interfaces influencing and constraining the design.

 Experience